 If you are working in Northern Ireland, you can choose to have your baby there and access healthcare services.
-This does not apply to you if only your partner works in NI.
+This does not apply to you if only your partner (the partner who is not pregnant) works in NI.

 Contributions made in Northern Ireland and Ireland can be combined when you are applying for your pension.
 You may also be entitled to a pension from both countries.